What To Expect When You Come To Church – A Guide

 We cannot guarantee a place if you don’t book!
 Bookings will close at 6pm on

-Wash your hands – you might also want to bring a
+Wash your hands – you might

 the entrance to church.